stnbu/abandoned-addresses/README.md

 You should now be good to go.
 File an issue if something doesn't work.

 > :bulb: The `foo` in `--network=foo` refers to the values at `live.networks.id` and `development.id` in the file `~/.brownie/network-config.yaml` that's it!
 Nothing else!
 That is, the ID values found in the union of those two config paths. (wonder how dupes are handled...)

+# Going further...

+The idea of having an address mapping to another address instead of a bool could be a productive idea.
+But a few things...

+* If we replaced bool with `address`, how would we indicate "end of the line"?
+We can't use the zero address (or could we), so instead you call another contract (this one) and call its methot to say: "No more forwarding addresses!
+I'm going off-grid!"
+If that idea is to exist and we want simplity of design (?) then that seems like a better idea than arbitrarally declaring the zero address to be end-of-the-line...(?)
+   * What if say you want an address for everyone in your family and you have a son?
+Well, you might want to "terminate" the chain of address forwardings with a call to another contract, with another interface.
+This time, say one that forks and has a "self" address and a "child" address (for your child).
+This contract could spawn a contract for each that implements `AddressForwarding` (hypothetical given name.)
+* What do we do about loops?
+* This is all graph theory stuff, probably.

+Maybe the best idea would be to have a set of concepts that describe the fundamental ways addresses can relate to one-another.
+The address space can be overloaded with all kinds of meaningful relationships.
+These two are friends.
+This one owes a debt to that one according to this third.
+This one is in a very specific state of "trust" with that one (e.g. I am trusting that this address will never send ether to that address.
+If it does, I have the right to call this other contract that will economically punish sender.
+How is this meaningful whithout tying identities to addresses ....?
+It is not, I believe.)